greg-raven/Uncommon-Sense/_posts/2017-03-14-their-way-or-the-highway.md

 tag: 'Thomas Sowell'
 ---

-Liberals seem to assume that, if you don’t believe in their particular political solutions, then you don’t really care about the people that they claim to want to help.
+Liberals seem to assume that, if you don't believe in their particular political solutions, then you don't really care about the people that they claim to want to help.